Home

 Chiropractic Shingles

-Chiropractic Shingles usually become associated quite by accident.
-A patient with nerve pain of unknown origin, mostly around the trunk, consults a chiropractor with back or chest pain, or on the face or scalp perhaps, and very occasionally down the leg, before the characteristic shingles rash becomes evident.
+The diagnosis of Chiropractic Shingles usually comes about quite by accident.
+A patient with nerve pain of unknown origin, mostly starting in the midback and then spreading around the trunk, consults a chiropractor with back or chest pain, or on the face or scalp perhaps, and very occasionally down the leg, before the characteristic shingles rash becomes evident.

 Shingles is an infection of a nerve and the area of skin that is supplied by it, usually causing face pain or chest pain, although it may occasionally cause a sciatic pain in the buttock and leg.
 It is caused by the herpes varicella-zoster virus which also causes chickenpox.